COVID-19 boating update

 Commercial vessel operators

-- Capacity on commercial vessels must not exceed one customer per four (4) square metres of publicly accessible space.
+- Capacity on commercial vessels must not exceed one customer per two (2) square metres of publicly accessible space.
 This requirement does not apply to commercial vessels with 25 customers (including children) or less on board

 - Vessels used for hosting functions or commercial tours must have developed and comply with a COVID-19 Safety Plan that addresses the matters in the Commercial vessels (including tours, functions, parties or similar recreational activities) and party buses checklist